Manson Guitar Works: History

 The company was started by Hugh Manson after following in his brother's footsteps in the guitar building scene, specialising in electric guitars.
 After moving from Crowborough to Exeter, Manson set up Mansons Guitar Shop alongside Adrian Ashton and Jay Henson.
 The company separated from the guitar shop in to avoid confusion.
-In 2019, long-time Manson player Matt Bellamy of Muse bought a majority share in the company.
+In 2019, the long-time Manson player Matt Bellamy of Muse bought a majority share in the company.
 In 2023, Bellamy revealed that the company is working on a line of pedals as well as more affordable instruments and more integrated effects, hinting at potential collaborations with DigiTech.

-Instruments

-Bass guitars

-The E-Bass was originally conceived as a one-off for Adrian Ashton, but soon caught the attention of Led Zeppelin's John Paul Jones.
-The John Paul Jones signature is a slightly modified version of the Manson E-Bass.
-Manson has also produced custom basses for Mike Kerr, Chris Wolstenholme and Matt Bellamy.